 Allows student to develop professional wine service techniques, wine etiquette, glassware/equipment options, building a relationship with the guest and elements of the guests' aesthetic experience.
-Includes alcohol server training.
 (Prerequisite(s): Must be 21 years or older.
 Must be taken concurrently with CULA 1600-1640.)
 1C/1/0/0